-Stress, anxiety and depression associated with the COVID-19 pandemic, the economy and shelter-in-place orders are something that we are all feeling.
+Stress, anxiety and depression associated with the COVID-19 pandemic, the economy and regulations are something that we are all feeling.
 The challenges we are facing right now can be overwhelming to almost anyone.
 It's okay to not be okay from time to time.

 Spot the Symptoms of Stress, Anxiety & Depression

 Stress, anxiety and depression can manifest in different ways for different people.
 There are a variety of different symptoms and, if you're experiencing some of the symptoms listed below, it might be an indicator that you are suffering from stress, anxiety or depression.

 - Muscle pain & tension

 - Accelerated heart rate

 - Shaking or trembling